SDGforskning/sdg-strings/SDG02_query_action_WoS.md

   )
   NEAR/5
-     ("improv*" OR "enhanc*" OR "increas*" OR "strengthen" OR "attain" OR "achiev*" OR "ensur*" OR "guarantee" OR "secure" OR "securing" OR "maintain*" OR "manag*" OR "legislat*" OR "policy" OR "policies" OR "strateg*" OR "framework$" )
+     ("improv*" OR "enhanc*" OR "increas*" OR "strengthen" OR "attain" OR "achiev*" OR "ensur*" OR "guarantee" OR "secure" OR "securing" OR "maintain*" OR "manag*"" OR "promote" OR "legislat*" OR "policy" OR "policies" OR "strateg*" OR "framework$" )
 )